esmil/kitchen-qemu/README.md

 if `/dev/kvm` is both readable and writable before enabling KVM.

+### <a name="config-display"></a> display

+Sets the -display option for QEMU.
+Set to `sdl` or `gtk` to get a virtual screen window.
+This may be helpful to debug why your image doesn't respond to SSH.

+Defaults to `none' which means no window is displayed.

 ### <a name="config-memory"></a> memory

 Determines the number of megabytes of RAM to give the instance.